nlpfromscratch/nlp-llms-resources/README.md

 * [GPT in 60 lines of Numpy](https://jaykmody.com/blog/gpt-from-scratch/): Great blog post on building GPT from scratch and the fundamental workings of the decoder side of the transformer.
 * Explanations of [Temperature](https://docs.cohere.com/docs/temperature) and [Top-p and Top-k sampling](https://docs.cohere.com/docs/controlling-generation-with-top-k-top-p#2-pick-from-amongst-the-top-tokens-top-k) Cohere documentation.
 * [Creatively Deterministic: What are Temperature and Top P in Generative AI?](https://www.linkedin.com/pulse/creatively-deterministic-what-temperature-topp-ai-kevin-tupper/): LinkedIn post on temperature, top-p, and top-k
+* [What is Temperature in NLP?](https://lukesalamone.github.io/posts/what-is-temperature/) A short explainer on temperature with a nice accompanying interactive visual, showing its effect on output probabilities.

 ### Summarization